cypress-io/cypress/source/guides/guides/making-assertions.md

       // be retried for up to 10 seconds
 ```

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "Assuming you have two assertions, if one passes, and one fails, Cypress will continue to retry until they **both** pass.
-If Cypress eventually times out you'll get a visual indicator in your Command Log to know which specific assertion failed."
+Assuming you have two assertions, if one passes, and one fails, Cypress will continue to retry until they **both** pass.
+If Cypress eventually times out you'll get a visual indicator in your Command Log to know which specific assertion failed.
-}
-[/block]
+{% endnote %}